LafeLabs/thing/README.md

 - no passwords
 - no databases
 - no patents
-- no copyrights
+- no copyright
 - no corporate structure
 - no employees
 - no permanent domain names
 - no land ownership
 - no central servers
-- no code that cannot be edited live on the server
-- the Watershed is the primary geography
+- Watershed is the primary geography
-- everything self-replicates
+- everything self-replicates(you replicate it *yourself*)
 - everything can be edited
 - everything can be deleted
 - everything is physical